Esperanza Fire: Criminal investigation

 A nearly $600,000 reward was offered for information leading to the arrest and conviction of the arsonist(s).
 Several governments, as well as private agencies, donated to this reward.
 The State of California, Riverside County, San Bernardino County, the Morongo Band of Mission Indians, the Soboba Band of Luiseño Indians, and Tim Blixseth, a Coachella Valley logging industry magnate, each donated $100,000.

 The Riverside County Sheriff Department's Central Homicide Unit arrested Raymond Lee Oyler, a mechanic from Beaumont, on October 31, 2006, for setting two wildfires in the summer of 2006.
 Inside his car, authorities found a wig, latex gloves, cigarettes, black spray paint, and a partially burned slingshot that was used to launch incendiary devices into the brush.
 His DNA was found on two cigarette butts used in other nearby wildfires.
 "Oyler's girlfriend told police that he had bragged about setting fires and had complained that they weren't big enough.
 She threatened to leave him if he didn't stop, so he quit for six months, Hestrin said."

 The Riverside County Sheriff's Department announced on November 2, 2006, that Oyler also was charged for his involvement with the Esperanza Fire.
 Overall, he was charged with almost two dozen counts of arson and 17 counts of setting fires with an incendiary device.

 Prosecutors alleged that Oyler had set as many as 25 fires throughout the San Gorgonio Pass during the summer of 2006.
 The fires combined and became more difficult to extinguish.
 He used a combination of matches and cigarettes to start a fire in Cabazon at the base of the San Jacinto Mountains.
 "The defense conceded that Oyler set 11 fires, just not the 2006 Esperanza fire that killed five firefighters."

 On November 11, 2006, it was announced that Oyler was also a suspect in the 2003 Old Fire.
 However, another person was later convicted of setting that fire.

 After a week of deliberation, a Riverside jury on March 6, 2009, found Oyler guilty of first-degree murder in the deaths of the five firefighters in the Esperanza fire.

 On May 9, 2007, Riverside County District Attorney Rod Pacheco said that he planned to seek the death penalty against Oyler.
 On June 5, 2009, Oyler was sentenced to death for starting the 2006 Esperanza fire.

+On May 5, 2025, the Supreme Court of California affirmed Oyler's conviction and sentence by a 5-2 vote.
+Chief Justice Patricia Guerrero wrote the majority opinion, while Associate Justice Kelli Evans filed a dissenting opinion joined by Associate Justice Goodwin Liu.